lucylin43/companion-mindy/README.md

 ### Prerequisites

-[Node.js](https://nodejs.org/en/) need to be installed to run the application.
+[Node.js](https://nodejs.org/en/) needs to be installed to run the application.

 ### Usage
 1. Run npm to install dependencies into a local node_modules folder.